 Not all buyers will agree to a rent-back, but it doesn’t hurt to ask.
 If you’re in a seller’s market and have multiple buyers ready to make an offer, you can let each of them know that your priority is to sell to someone willing to do a rent-back.

-If a rent-back is not an option, you can look for a short-term rental so that you don’t have to stress about signing a year lease on an apartment or rental home that you’ll likely want to break soon.
+If a rent-back is not an option, you can look for a short-term rental, whether it's an apartment or single-family house.
+Ideally you'll find something that doesn't require signing a year-long lease that you’ll likely want or need to to break.

 Renting an off-season vacation home is a great way to find a furnished place to live at a reasonable price.
 You can search online for short-term rentals that have three or six month leases too.
 Some short-term rentals even offer month-to-month leases.
 Vacation rental websites like Airbnb also allow for months-long bookings, and sometimes hosts will offer a discount for a longer stay.